PrasunaM/ASL_Interpreter-MetisDeepLearning/Project Proposal.md

 #### MVP Goal:
 * What would a [minimum viable product (MVP)](./mvp.md) look like for this project?

-MVP will have results from logistic regression as a baseline and a neural network with transfer learning and without tuning.
+MVP will have results from logistic regression as a baseline and a neural network with transfer learning, without tuning.